The balancing act: how to be a socially responsible brand without alienating your customer base

 Here are a couple examples of campaigns to avoid:

-- Pepsi were forced to bow to public pressure and remove a controversial advert featuring Kendall Jenner that appeared to trivialise social justice causes.
-The ad appeared to suggest that police and protesters could reconcile differences by simply being nicer to each other and sharing a can of Pepsi.
+- Pepsi were forced to bow to public pressure and remove a controversial advert.
+It featured Kendall Jenner and appeared to trivialise social justice causes.
+The ad appeared to suggest that police and protesters could reconcile differences by simply being nicer and sharing a can of Pepsi.
 This was clearly wide of the mark and did little to acknowledge the legitimate reasons behind social protest.

 What causes are close to your heart?
 How have you chosen to champion them?
-Tweet us at @otbtweeter with what has worked and what hasn’t worked so well in relation to your social responsibility campaigns… shirking social responsibility is no longer a viable option!
+Tweet us with what has and hasn’t worked so well in relation to your socially responsible brand.
+Shirking social responsibility is no longer a viable option!